feathersjs-ecosystem/batch-loader/docs/index.md

 });
 ```

 Now loaders are available everywhere!
 No need to instantiate or configure a `ServiceLoader` for each service ahead of time. `ServiceLoader` are lazily created and cached as they are called.
 It is also best practice to pass the loader onto susequent service/loader calls to maximize effeciency.
-See the [Common Patterns](./docs/common-patterns.md) section for more info.
+See the [Guide](./docs/guide.md) section for more info.

 ```js
 const { resolveResult, resolve } = require('@feathersjs/schema');